The name of the association is the ‘Gibraltar Funds & Investments Association’ (hereafter referred to as ‘GFIA’ and/or the ‘Association’).

 The Annual General Meeting of the Association shall be held annually to transact the following business:

 a) To receive the Chairman’s Report.

 b) To receive the Treasurer’s Report and Audited Accounts for the past financial year.

-c) To elect a Committee of between six and nine members, from which a Chairman, a Secretary and a Treasurer shall be chosen.
+c) To elect a Committee of up to ten members, from which a Chairman, a Deputy Chairman, a Secretary and a Treasurer shall be chosen.

 d) To transact any other business of which due notice has been given to the Secretary.